mitiko/blog/content/favs/music/fever-dolls-gennifer-flowers.md

 Patrick Freeman, Ren Malloy, Mitchell Parrish, Eric Benopee and Daniel Fulham, will be joining me in launching a new kind of variety hour.
 One that lasts 24 hours a day in seven days a week.
-Saddle up partner because anything can happen and anyone can stop by!*
+Saddle up partner cause anything can happen and anyone can stop by!*

 ## Lyrics